 - do not have arms or have a long-term loss of the use of both arms

-- have a learning disability that is defined as a state of arrested or incomplete development of mind which includes significant impairment of intelligence and social functioning
+- an assessed learning disability that is defined as a state of arrested or incomplete development of mind which includes significant impairment of intelligence and social functioning

-- applied for the grant of a licence to drive a motor vehicle under Part III of the Road Traffic Act 1988, would have your application refused pursuant to section 92 of the Act (physical fitness) otherwise than on the ground of persistent misuse of drugs or alcohol
+- a disability or health condition that would prevent an application for a driving licence being approved under Part III of the Road Traffic Act 1988, other than on the grounds of persistent misuse of drugs or alcohol

 Apply for a disabled persons freedom pass

 You can also apply by email or post: